 And recent events regarding Mali have unfolding in harrowing ways.
 Mali is allowing France to use its airspace to take on insurgents, a move that purportedly angered militants, prompting some to storm a gas field in eastern Algeria and take hostages.
 That ended Saturday with 23 hostages dead and dozens of Islamist militants killed.

-French officials said Malian forces pushed the Islamists into the forest beyond Diabaly and have taken control of the city and another area, Douentza.
+On Monday, French officials said Malian forces pushed the Islamists into the forest beyond Diabaly and have taken control of the city and another area, Douentza.

 A CNN crew was in Diabaly Monday and were told by Malian and French forces that Islamists left after they were hit directly in one of their makeshift camps by the French and Malians.
 The scene after one battle included burned-out armored vehicles and a truck that at one point belonged to the Islamists.

 A Malian officer, Col. Seydou Sogoba, told CNN that the Islamists were using sophisticated weapons like he had never seen before.
 He believes they originated in Libya.

 As the news crew drove into town, the dusty streets in the extremely poor area were mostly empty except for military vehicles and French and Malian troops.
 Whatever trucks had belonged to the Islamist rebels were bombed and burned out.
 Destroyed high-caliber weapons were seen in the vehicles.